sherwoodwang/database-notes/disk-io-api.md

 Each time, only one page gets page faults.
 The use of `madvice()` is necessary to submit multiple concurrent read requests.

 Although Linux does not currently support huge pages as mapped pages of files, a 4KiB page can still be larger than the minimum I/O unit of the underlying hardware.
+Buffered read is not better than memory-mapped read because they share the same underlying 4KiB pages.

 The performance of the Translate Lookaside Buffer can significantly impact the efficiency of memory-mapped I/O. When dealing with a large mapped file, the likelihood of encountering a cache miss with the TLB increases.
+But it can still be cheaper than a syscall.

 ## POSIX AIO